 If the recipient of multiple AC frames is the first to respond to the MU-PPDU, and therefore, is permitted to send a BA frame without first having recievd a BAR, then there should be a rule that indicates which BA is transmitted first and which will be transmitted after the BAR.
 If no such rule is created, then an extra burden of complexity would be placed upon the MU-PPDU transmitter which would have to inspect the TID of the initially returned BA frame in order to determine which TID to include in the subsequently transmitted BAR frame.
 Maybe that’s not so bad.

-On the other hand, if a STA is a recipient of multiple TID frames within a single AMPDU, then it has to keep track of additional temporary bitmaps as it is receiving the AMPDU.
+On the other hand, if a STA is a recipient of multiple TID frames within a single A-MPDU, then it has to keep track of additional temporary bitmaps as it is receiving the A-MPDU.
 Again, maybe that is not a difficult thing.

 The use of the block ack policy setting is already allowed, so no language needs to be added for that.